Casey Crescenzo

-Casey Crescenzo (born December 19, 1983) is a singer, songwriter, and multi-instrumentalist most notable for being the singer for the bands The Dear Hunter and The Receiving End of Sirens.
+Casey Crescenzo (born December 19, 1983) is an American singer, songwriter, and multi-instrumentalist, most notable for being the singer for the bands The Dear Hunter and The Receiving End of Sirens.
 He is also a producer who has worked with many other bands.

 Career

 The Receiving End of Sirens (2004–2006)

 Crescenzo's start as a musician began in high school with a band called Anomaly, then a band named Dillusion.
 He eventually moved into in the Boston music scene when a musical act, the notably established The Receiving End of Sirens approached him, offering him the opportunity to perform along with them in light of a recent falling out with former vocalist Ben Potrykus.
 After hearing Crescenzo's vocal work they offered to sign him on to the band permanently, which he accepted.
 The band then went to work on their self-titled E.P. and found that not only could Crescenzo sing, he could also write in a very romantic/poetic format, which gave Casey the reins to some of the writing for the five track disc, along with bassist Brendan Brown.
 The half-length was well received by the public and Triple Crown Records extended the band a contract in 2004, just a few weeks after declaring on their website that the band would not sign to a label because only minor labels had offered them contracts at the time.

-TREOS was then rushed into developing their first full-length album, entitled Between the Heart and the Synapse.
+TREOS was then rushed into developing their first album, Between the Heart and the Synapse.
 On the album Crescenzo played guitar, Rhodes piano, an electric sitar, and various other instruments while also helping in the production of the album and the segues from one track to another.